 Donkeys, black sheep and peacocks roam.
 Children’s Quiz.
 Holiday cottages to rent.
 Hartland Abbey adjoins the SW Coastal Footpath in an area of Outstanding Natural Beauty.
 Free parking.
 Gift Shop.
 1 mile from Hartland Quay and St. Nectan’s Church, the Cathedral of North Devon.

 Old Kitchens Tea Room: Home made light lunches and cream teas 11–5pm.
-The Tea Rooms are under new management with exciting new menus.

 Five miles west of Clovelly through Hartland Village en route to Hartland Quay.
 Turn off A39: 15 miles west of Bideford, 15 miles north of Bude.
 M5: Junction 27 follow North Devon Link Road to Hartland.